 ORAL DEFENSE OF DISSERTATION

 Students will prepare a written dissertation with guidance from their advisor.
 The written dissertation should be circulated to committee members early enough that they have ample time to review it prior to the dissertation defense meeting.
 During this meeting, students are typically asked to make a brief presentation covering the hypotheses or research questions addressed, methods, results, a discussion of the results and appropriate conclusions and implications.
 The meeting usually lasts 2 hours.
 Students should bring the appropriate forms, obtained from the Psychology Graduate Office, to the meeting.
-Students should defend their dissertation by the end of their fourth year.
+Students should defend their dissertation by the end of their fourth or fifth year.